Min-max minimal surfaces, horizons and electrostatic systems: Topology of electrostatic systems

-If $E \equiv 0$, we can proceed as in Appendix B of \cite{A}.
-However we correct a mistake in \cite{A}, in the case $\Lambda > 0$.
+If $\si$ is closed and $E \equiv 0$, we can proceed as in Appendix B of \cite{A}.
+However, we will fix a gap in \cite{A} (which we explain below) in the case $\Lambda > 0$.
 This correction was suggested to us by L. Ambrozio in a private communication, for which he has our cordial thanks.
 We want to prove that $V$ is constant on $\si$.
 Assume that $V$ is not constant.
 As proved in \cite{KuhnelConformalTransformationsEinstein1988}, $V$ has precisely two non-degenerated critical points, denoted by $p_1$ and $p_2$ (which are respectively, the point of minimum and maximum), $V$ is increasing and only depends on the distance to $p_1$.
 Moreover, $\si$ is a topological sphere, and the metric on $\Sigma\setminus \{p_1, p_2\}$ can be written as

-where $u \in\left(0, u_{*}\right)$ is the distance to $p_{1}$ and $\theta$ is a $2\pi$-periodic variable.
+where $u \in\left(0, u_{0}\right)$ is the distance to $p_{1}$ and $\theta$ is a $2\pi$-periodic variable.
 Using that $\hess V=V''g,$ equation \eqref{hessi} may be expressed as

 Since

 there exists a real constant $d$ such that

 on $(0,u_0).$ That is equivalent to the following equation: